Celebrex

 Dosage/Direction for Use

 Adult Symptomatic treatment of OA 200 mg as a single dose or 100 mg bid.
 Symptomatic treatment of RA 100 or 200 mg bid.
 AS 200 mg as a single dose or 100 mg bid.
 Some patient may benefit from 400 mg total daily dose.
-Management of acute pain Initially 400 mg, followed by an additional 200 mg if needed on the 1st day; subsequently 200 mg bid or 400 mg once daily as needed.
-Primary dysmenorrhea Initially 400 mg, followed by an additional 200 mg if needed on the 1st day; subsequently 200 mg bid as needed.
-CYP2C9 poor metabolizer Start treatment at ½ the lowest recommended dose.
+Management of acute pain Initially 400 mg, followed by an additional 200 mg if needed on the 1st day.
+On subsequent days, 200 mg bid or 400 mg once daily as needed.
+Primary dysmenorrhea Initially 400 mg, followed by an additional 200 mg if needed on the 1st day.
+On subsequent days, 200 mg bid as needed.
+CYP2C9 poor metabolizer Consider starting treatment at ½ the lowest recommended dose.
 Elderly <50 kg Initiate therapy at the lowest recommended dose.
-Arthritis or pain in patient w/ moderate hepatic impairment (Child-Pugh class B) or receiving fluconazole Introduce at ½ the recommended dose.
+Patient w/ moderate hepatic impairment (Child-Pugh class B) Arthritis or pain Introduce at ½ the recommended dose.

 Administration